LAST MINUTE CHANGE. We’ll use TADS Slack for communications.

 A) The location winners are announced at the end of that location event.
 Then the global prizes are decided after all the locations have completed.
 We will have a live streamed event announcing all the local and all the global winners for everyone around the world to know, your moment of fame.
-We will do this on Monday October 12th at about 6PM CET.

 Q) I plan to submit a global remote entry, where am I judged?

 A) All global remote entries are judged for the global prizes.
 You’ll find out if you’ve won when we do the live stream announcement on Sunday afternoon in Orlando.

 A) It’s where you explain and demonstrate your hack.
 One person or the whole team can give the pitch.
 The only strict limit is its 5 minutes maximum, unless you’re giving the pitch in your local language and its being translated in step to English.
 By in-step we mean you speak a few sentences, then someone else repeats in English.
 The recommended structure is:

 - Introduce you / the team (and team name if you have one)